nddcap/home/README.md

 ### Topline

-17% per year is the return target.
+17% per year is the return target (before tax).

-Subtract 2-3 points for tax, 0.7 for management, 0.15 for commissions (etc.) = approx **14% cash return**.
-Every year.
+Subtract 2-3 points for tax, 0.7 for management, 0.15 for commissions = approx **14% cash return**.
 (Similar to pre-tax S&P for the prior 15 years - [Officialdata.org](https://www.officialdata.org/us/stocks/s-p-500/2010?amount=100&endYear=2026))

 So 150K principal would throw off ~20,250 after twelve months with no risk of loss.